wilfredmulenga/MERNChallenge/README.md

 # MERN CHALLENGE

-Coding challenge to find a exact match of any random three digits given with a number from the first 10,000 prime numbers.
+Coding challenge to find an exact match of any random three digits given with a number from the first 10,000 prime numbers.
 The challenge includes showing the search results and the date the search was done in a table.
-Handles errors such as, entering non-digits and entering more than 3 digits.
+Handle errors, such as, entering non-digits and entering more than 3 digits.
 Built using React, Node, Express and MongoDB

 ## Steps To Run The Web App